Pomax/BezierInfo-2/docs/chapters/catmullconv/content.en-GB.md

   \end{bmatrix}
 \]

-However, we're not <em>quite</em> done, because Catmull-Rom curves have a parameter called "tension", written as τ ("tau"), which is a scaling factor for the tangent vectors: the bigger the tension, the smaller the tangents, and the smaller the tension, the bigger the tangents.
+However, we're not <em>quite</em> done, because Catmull-Rom curves have that "tension" parameter, written as τ (a lowercase"tau"), which is a scaling factor for the tangent vectors: the bigger the tension, the smaller the tangents, and the smaller the tension, the bigger the tangents.
 As such, the tension factor goes in the denominator for the tangents, and before we continue, let's add that tension factor into both our coordinate vector representation, and mapping matrix <em>T</em>:

 \[
   \begin{bmatrix}